The Rhythm of English

 The problem of rhythm in language learning

 English speakers have a problem when learning other languages as they naturally want to apply their own English rhythm to the new language.
-However, each language has its own rhythm that must be learned along with the grammar and vocabulary.
+This is a similar problem for all language learners.

 Rhythm of Formal English Language